 The scope of the product is to change from manual system to computerized store management system, which is allowing easy communication between staff, doctors and patient.
 In hospital system use database system for all information that make the process of work going easily.
-In the clinic management system is easy to add, modify and delete records instead of changing or destroying the whole file.
+In the Hospital Management System is easy to add, modify and delete records instead of changing or destroying the whole file.
 Also the interface of the system is much user friendly.
 By this software the searching will be easily by simply typing the letters that much them.
 In the computerized system you can easily keep your data save, for example by creating another copy of whole system and save it as a backup.
 When any failure happens to your system then you will have another copy of it.

 Register: will help patient to easy register in hospital.
 Also it will know directly the new patient and old patient